 USPS Board of Governors

 Daniel Tangherlini was appointed to the Postal Service Board of Governors by President Joseph R. Biden and confirmed by the Senate on May 12, 2022.
 Tangherlini will serve for a term expiring December 8, 2027.
-He currently serves on the Board’s Operations and Election Mail Committees.
+He currently serves on the Board’s Audit and Finance Committee.

 Tangherlini served as the chief financial officer at the U.S. Department of the Treasury from 2009 to 2013 (also a Senate-confirmed position), concurrently serving as the assistant secretary for management.
 Before his role at Treasury, he managed operations, budget development and performance management of District of Columbia agencies when he served as the city administrator and deputy mayor from 2006 to 2009.
 While city administrator, he also served as vice chair of the board of directors for the District of Columbia Water and Sewer Authority (now DC Water).
 In 2006, he served as the interim general manager of the Washington Metropolitan Area Transit Authority, having previously served on its board of directors.
 From 2000 to 2006, he served as director of the District of Columbia Department of Transportation, and from 1998 to 2000, as chief financial officer of the Metropolitan Police Department.
 From 1997 to 1998, he served in the Office of Policy at the U.S. Department of Transportation, and from 1991 to 1997, he served in various capacities at the U.S. Office of Management and Budget.

 Tangherlini received a Bachelor of Arts and Master of Arts in public policy studies from the University of Chicago, and a Master of Business Administration from the Wharton School of Business of the University of Pennsylvania.